SLC 500 Power Supply 1746 P2 Allen Bradley

 The line voltage ranges from 85-132V AC or 170-265V AC at 47-63 Hz.
 Internal current capacity for the power supply at 5V measures 5A and current capacity at 24V measures 0.96 A. The user current capacity for the 1746-P2 is 0.2 A at 24V DC.
 Additionally, the maximum inrush current for the power supply is 20A.
 The input power limit for the 1746-P2 is 42W, with a limited current up to 20V.
 Distinct input power for the power supply is 110 VA.
 It has a user current output of 0.2A at 24V DC.
 The user voltage output is not constant and it ranges from 18-30 V DC.

 The Power supply of the SLC 500 series with an input voltage of 120/220V AC.
-It is designed to be inserted into an SLC 1746 modular chassis which has varying sizes of 4, 7, 10 or 13 slots to meet the needs of your application and the necessities of the modular hardware component.
-It can allow 3 chassis to be interconnected for a maximum interconnection of 30 modular slots.
-The power supply should be installed in the left-most slot of the chassis assembly.
+It is designed to insert into an SLC 1746 modular chassis which vary sizes of 4, 7, 10 or 13 slots to meet the needs of your application and the necessities of the modular hardware component.
+It allows 3 chassis to interconnected for a maximum interconnection of 30 modular slots.
+The power supply should install in the left-most slot of the chassis assembly.
 It also uses a 14 AWG size of wire for every terminal.

 Allen-Bradley is the brand-name of a line of factory automation equipment, today owned by Rockwell Automation.
 The company, with revenues of approximately US $6.4 billion in 2013, manufactures programmable logic controllers (PLC), human-machine interfaces, sensors, safety components and systems, software, drives and drive systems, contactors, motor control centers, and systems of such products.
 Rockwell Automation also provides asset-management services including repair and consulting.
 Rockwell Automation’s headquarters is in Milwaukee, Wisconsin.